Archaeology and Networks

 screen shot of old style ariadne network).

-I am happy to share the ariadne code on request.
+I am now keeping the ariadne programme including source code at figshare.
 There is some user documentation but it is not kept up to date, and the programme can be a bit delicate.
 So it probably needs face to face help to get it working or a good working knowledge of java (the code itself is pretty well documented using javadoc).
 I develop it on a Windows PC, it should work fine on Linux, but I have got it running on a Mac too despite issues there with old versions of java.

 - What makes a site important?
 Centrality, gateways and gravity to appear in volume edited by Carl Knappett and published by OUP, article co-authored with Ray Rivers and Carl Knappett.